 As I mentioned above, any time I went to Switzerland while my friends were there, I stayed with them for free!
 And they always wanted to feed me authentic Swiss food, so I ate well, too.
 They were even so glad I came, they often let me use their train passes or just bought me a pass so I could travel with them while I was there.
 No matter how I protested or assured them I could buy my own transportation and food, they wanted to do that stuff for me.
 The takeaway?
 Travel where you know people!

 Also, do not be afraid of hostels.
-And sometimes you can really find some good deals on chain hotels, too.
-I once spent two weeks traveling around Poland, Slovakia, and the Czech Republic, and I spent less on decent hostels than I did on rent in that same time period–a LOT less!
+Sometimes you can really find some good deals on chain hotels, too.
+I once spent two weeks traveling around Poland, Slovakia, and the Czech Republic, and I spent less on decent hostels than I did on rent for my apartment in that same time period–a LOT less!
 I spent an average of $20 per night for safe hostels in the middle of town, but my rent back home at the time equaled $55 per night.
 I also met my husband on that trip.
 Travel will always surprise you!
-Just make sure to check if your hostel provides towels or sheets, and bring shower shoes for community showers.
+Just make sure to check if your hostel provides towels or sheets, and bring shower shoes and your own toiletries for community showers.

 3. Find the Freebies!

 There are millions of free things to do in the world!
 Just do an Internet search for free things to do in your destination city.
 Free Tours by Foot and other free tour companies give free walking tours in cities all over the world, and all the ones I’ve taken have been excellent.
 The guides do work on tips, so if you can spare some cash it’s appreciated, but if not, you will probably never see these people again, so don’t feel pressured.